 Section 24 affects different property investments in varying ways, and this impacts your Self Assessment completion.

-Standard buy-to-let properties are fully subject to Section 24 restrictions.
+• Buy-to-Let Properties: Standard buy-to-let properties are fully subject to Section 24 restrictions.
 All mortgage interest must go in Box 29 of SA105.

-Commercial property investments are exempt from Section 24.
+• Commercial Properties: Commercial property investments are exempt from Section 24.
 You can still deduct mortgage interest from commercial rental income in the normal way, typically on the SA105 or as part of business accounts.

-If you're trading as a property developer rather than investing, Section 24 doesn't apply.
+• Property Development: If you're trading as a property developer rather than investing, Section 24 doesn't apply.
 Development finance costs remain fully deductible against trading profits.

-Multi-Property Portfolios and Section 24
+Managing Multi-Property Portfolios

+Landlords with multiple properties need to aggregate all their property income and finance costs on the SA105 pages.
 You don't complete separate SA105 forms for each property.
 Instead, combine all rental income in the income boxes and all mortgage interest in Box 29.

 For example, a landlord with three properties generating £15,000, £18,000, and £22,000 rent respectively would enter £55,000 total rental income.
 If the mortgage interest is £4,000, £6,000, and £8,000 respectively, they'd enter £18,000 total finance costs in Box 29.